TBeijen/tbnl-hugo/content/post/2017-05-27-haproxy-secure-route53-healthchecks.md

 * If one of the two loadbalancers goes down, it wil be removed from DNS.
 (Note that for planned maintenance we could disable the health check first, allowing it to handle requests until DNS directs traffic to the other loadbalancer)
 * If a loadbalancer can't reach any of the two dashboard webservers, it's health-check will report ``FAIL`` and it will be removed from DNS.
 As a result dashboard webservers can safely be restarted.
 Here too, for a more graceful experience, health check on the dashboard servers can be made to report ``FAIL`` before the service actually stops.
+* If a loadbalancer can't reach any of the dashboard servers, it's health check will report ``FAIL`` and it will be removed from DNS.

-That's it.
-This has been running to good satisfaction in our stack for over a year now.
+As already mentioned, excluding health checks from access restrictions is arguably not the *best* solution.
+It's the trade off for having a simple, low-maintenance setup.
+Sometimes it's acceptable to 'let things become a problem first'.
+This setup has been running without any issues in our stack for over a year now.